quintian/DevOps-FinalProject/Readme-Quinn.md

 Scroll down to the "Build Triggers" section in the job configuration.
 Select the option for "Poll SCM" to enable SCM polling.
 In the Schedule text box, enter the cron expression that specifies your desired schedule.
-For example: put  "H/30 * * * *" into the scheduling box.
+For example: put  "H/5 * * * *" into the scheduling box.
 This means your pipeline will rebuild every half an hour by schedule.

 Then you click 'apply' and 'save' button and restart Jenkins container to make this configuration effect.

-(Refer to screenshot: Jenkins pipeline config for 'Build Triggers')
+(Refer to screenshot: Jenkins pipeline config for Poll SCM Schedule. )

 - Change petclinic code and commit the change to the forked git repo